Clearing Up the Confusion About Horn Chairs

 used nickel-plated glass ball casters.

-horn rocking chair, showing the arrangement of horns along the bottom back, common to
+photo of the 1880's showing the placement of horns along the bottom back,

 Comparing the Chairs of Mittmann and Friedrich